 Students who transfer to the College having completed 24 or more credits at an accredited college or university, and who have achieved a cumulative grade point average of at least 3.0 (including all courses at every institution attended), may be awarded scholarships to transfer.
-The awards may be renewable for up to three years of consecutive study, providing the recipient maintains a 3.0 cumulative GPA.
+The awards may be renewable for up to three years of consecutive study, providing the recipient maintains a 2.7 cumulative GPA.
 The number of years the scholarship will be provided will depend on the number of credits accepted by the College at the time of transfer.
-Students with extraordinary circumstances will be reviewed by the director of admissions.
+Students with extraordinary circumstances will be reviewed by Vaughn's Scholarship Committee.